 Low- and moderate-wage workers are defined as those who earn up to \$18 per hour.
-This hourly rate is equivalent to 80 percent participants identified and prioritized strategies such as improving the job search and hiring process or transportation access as connect lower-wage workers part of the goal to better with to middle-wage job opportunities. 🔺 workshop process, of the median wage for the East Bay and approximately 80 percent of the median wage for the entire Bay Area (given that wages are lower in the North Bay and higher in San Francisco, the Peninsula and South Bay).
+This hourly rate is equivalent to 80 percent of the median wage for the East Bay and approximately 80 percent of the median wage for the entire Bay Area (given that wages are lower in the North Bay and higher in San Francisco, the Peninsula and South Bay).